 Committee meetings are deemed valid if at least half of its members are present.
 In case of written consultation, the deliberations of the committee shall be valid if at least half of its members have participated.
 A member of the committee may not be represented by someone else.

-On the invitation of the chairman of the committee the chairman and CEO is involved in the work of the committee, except for deliberations about his own situation.
+The chairman of the board of directors is involved in the work of the committee, except for deliberations concerning his own situation.